cacophony-wj/licentia_black/README.md

 ## Installation

-### Downloading the Creation Club Content
+# DELETE SKYRIM.

+**No, I'm not joking.** As of **12/6/2023** _Bethesda_ is in the process of updating almost every file included in the game on a piecemeal basis, and the methods I have been using for the past 24 hours to acquire the most updated versions have almost continously failed spectacularly.
+Rather than save yourself the headache of dozens of mismatching files, Steam verifications and re-downloads of the _Creation Club_ Content, I **STRONGLY RECOMMEND** you completely delete your copy of _Skyrim Special Edition_ before installing my list.
+Just delete the directory where it is located in your Game Folder.

+**Afterward,** you need to reacquire the most recent files from _Steam._ Right-click on the _Steam_ listing for "The Elder Scrolls V: Skyrim," select "Properties" and then the menu option on the left labeled "Installed files."
+In the middle somewhere will be a button that reads "Verify integrity of game files," click this and **wait for the verification process to complete in its entirety.**

-This modlist will not function without purchasing the additional _Anniversary Edition_ Creation Club Content available from Bethesda.
-I enjoy the CC Content and I have no desire to maintain double the number of Profiles so in order to play _Licentia_ you must purchase and install it **before you begin.**
+Once that is done, you will need to purchase the _Skyrim Anniversary Edition Upgrade_ from _Steam_ if you have not done so already. **This is not optional.** This modlist will not function without it.
+I enjoy the CC Content and I have no desire to maintain double the number of Profiles so in order to play _Licentia_ you **must purchase it.**

-First, ensure that you have purchased the _Anniversary Edition_ DLC from _Steam._ MSRP on it is about $20.
-Then you will want to use your _Steam_ interface to verify all of your local files and ensure you have the most up-to-date versions.
+First, ensure that you have purchased the _Anniversary Edition_ DLC from _Steam._ The cost is around $20 but you may be able to find it discounted elswhere.
+Once you have purchased it and it is showing up in your list of DLC for _Skyrim,_ (near the right hand side of the Library Page for the game) you can continue.

 After that the process gets more involved.
 You will need to launch _Skyrim_ **FROM STEAM** without any mods to reach the Main Menu.
+The launcher will prompt you to detect settings, just click okay and go with whatever it suggests.
+Then click "PLAY."
+The game **SHOULD** thank you for purchasing the _Anniversary Edition Upgrade_ and prompt you to download it. **Do so.**

-If you have just purchased the CC, the game may prompt you to download them automatically.
-If not, Click the **Creations** menu option along the bottom right.
+If it does not, Click the **Creations** menu option along the bottom right.
 You will see _Skyrim's_ new interface for downloading mods directly from Bethesda.
 Click the **[O] OPTIONS** button at the bottom of the screen.
-A menu will appear from which you need to select **Download all owned Creation Club Creations.** The process will begin after this and takes about five minutes, you **CANNOT** ALT-TAB out of this or minimize or the downloads won't complete, so just be patient.
-Once all files are downloaded, you can close Vanilla Skyrim and continue the installation as described below.
+A menu will appear from which you need to select **Download all owned Creation Club Creations.**

+The download process for the _Anniversary Edition Upgrade Content_ will begin after this and takes about five minutes, you **CANNOT** ALT-TAB out of this or minimize or the downloads won't complete, so just be patient.
+Once all files are downloaded, the game will briefly reload to organize and activate them, and then you can close Vanilla Skyrim and continue the installation as described below.

 ###  Installing Microsoft Visual C++ Redistributable Package